 The purpose of screening eye examinations is to detect occult disease and to identify individuals who are at high risk for such disease.
-Routine screening eve examinations include external assessment (orbit, lids, conjunctiva, cornea, iris, and pupil), evaluation of corneal reflexes, and assessment of red reflexes on funduscopy (Table 5) [8; 25].
-Visualization of the fundus with the use of a direct ophthalmoscope is essential for detecting occult eve disease.
-However, examination of other aspects of the eye can provide important information about the presence or risk of ocular disease.
-In addition, testing of vision is important, especially for patients with vision-related symptoms or diabetes.
-In general, a screening eye examination in the primary care setting includes the following components [8; 25]:
+Routine screening eye examinations include external assessment (orbit, lids, conjunctiva, cornea, iris, and pupil), evaluation of corneal reflexes, and assessment of red reflexes on funduscopy (Table 5) [8; 25].
+Visualization of the fundus with the use of a direct ophthalmoscope is essential for detecting occult eye disease.
+However,